BeOne-PL/promena-sample/README.md

 * How to use Cluster Metrics Extension - [`MetricsClusterListener`](./module/promena-cluster-listener/internal/src/main/kotlin/pl/beone/promena/cluster/listener/MetricsClusterListener.kt), [`module-promena-cluster-listener.properties`](./module/promena-cluster-listener/configuration/src/main/resources/module-promena-cluster-listener.properties)

 ## Alfresco
-These samples demonstrate how integrate Alfresco with Promena.
-This folder also contains [`alfresco-jvm-console-mirror-jdk-example`](./alfresco/alfresco-jvm-console-mirror-jdk-example) that allows you to perform a transformation using Promena API in Alfresco dynamically.
+These samples demonstrate how to integrate Alfresco with Promena.
+This folder also contains [`alfresco-jvm-console-mirror-jdk-example`](./alfresco/alfresco-jvm-console-mirror-jdk-example) that allows you to perform a transformation using Promena using Alfresco dynamically.
 It requires [Alfresco JVM Console - IntelliJ plugin](https://github.com/Skotar/alfresco-jvm-console).

 Visit [Promena Alfresco](https://gitlab.office.beone.pl/promena/promena-alfresco) for more details about modules.